Solo Travel Guide

 1. Antigua Guatemala

 The ultimate destination for solo travel Guatemala.
 This colonial gem is safe, walkable, and packed with hostels, cafes, and Spanish schools.
-The social scene is incredible—you'll meet other travelers everywhere.
+The social scene is incredible.

 Perfect For: